Disciplining Fossil Fuel Subsidies for Climate Mitigation and SDGs: A Job for the Trade System?

 WTO members are indeed increasingly aware of the need to upgrade the system so that it is better adapted to the challenges of the 21st century.
 The upcoming WTO ministerial meeting in Buenos Aires is therefore a timely opportunity to consider new issues in the sustainable development realm, and to put them on the agenda of the WTO for concrete action.

-This event is co-hosted by the Institute for International Law and Justice (IILJ) and the International Centre for Trade and Sustainable Development (ICTSD).
+This event was co-hosted by the Institute for International Law and Justice (IILJ) and the International Centre for Trade and Sustainable Development (ICTSD).